Header image (Charactron)

 Readings are made available either as links to documents on the web or as handouts.
 Generally, the first twenty to thirty minutes of alternate classes will be devoted to a discussion of the reading.

-This class has seven deliverables: five sketches, a topic presentation, and a final project.
+This class has four deliverables: three sketches and a final project.

 Please use this form to turn in your homework assignments.